-Something expected to come out of 2020 were films inspired by the pandemic—for better or for worse—with several premiering this year at SXSW.
-What wasn’t so certain were how these filmmakers would adapt their approaches with regards to restrictions, in order to tell their stories.
+We couldn’t have come out of 2020 without films inspired by the pandemic—for better or for worse—with several premiering this year at SXSW.
+Certainly, it would be interesting to see how filmmakers would adapt their approaches with regards to restrictions, but also how they’d approach the subject of a global crisis.
 Considering we’re still in this pandemic, it was exciting to see how they got creative with their methods.
-In the end, giving us films with uplifting messages and offering some catharsis for viewers.
+In the end, we were given films with uplifting messages that offered some catharsis for viewers.

 After his husband surprises him with virtual Spanish lessons, Adam (Mark Duplass) will connect with his teacher Cariño (Natalie Morales) on an unimaginable level, as both their lives take difficult turns over the course.
 Written and directed by Morales, Language Lessons doesn’t specifically take place during a pandemic, but its story of a virtual relationship and how that friendship can uplift in dark times is such a beautiful message to showcase right now.

 As we’ve spent the past year only able to connect through screens, this film takes that idea to a new level, offering some truly emotional performances.
-Duplass, who serves as co-writer as well, really shines and gives what I’ve found to be his best performance.
+Duplass, who serves as co-writer as well, really shines and gives what I’ve found to be his best career performance.
 The chemistry between him and Morales is so tangible, as this platonic friendship is developed.
-We’re given such a raw look at friendship and love.
-But most importantly, why meaningful connections matter so much.
+We’re given such a raw look at friendship and love, but most importantly, why meaningful connections matter so much.

 The End of Us